squins/gdx-backend-bytecoder/README.md

 # LibGDX Bytecoder backend

 Support any libgdx project with any JVM language (Kotlin, Groovy, Scala) on the web!

+## Discontinued

+Please consider supporting https://github.com/xpenatan/gdx-teavm, that project looks as the most viable option to use libgdx-kotlin in the browser as of now.

 We have a working [demo] available, and are working hard to make it work for most libGDX apps out of the box!